andrewdyar/switchyard/www/utils/packages/workflows-diagrams-generator/README.md

 An internal tool to generate [Mermaid](https://mermaid.js.org/) diagrams for workflows.

-> Note: This tool is a beta tool created to generate diagrams that can be used in the Medusa documentation.
+> Note: This tool is a beta tool created to generate diagrams that can be used in the Switchyard documentation.

 ## Usage